 You may have noticed that funny looking knob next to your faucet on your kitchen sink, this is called a vacuum breaker.
 A vacuum breaker is designed to prevent backflow issues.
-They can also be found by toilets and hot water heaters.
+They can also be found in toilets and hot water heaters.
 In the mystery case of the knob next to your faucet on your kitchen sink, it is hooked up to your dishwasher.
-The Vacuum breaker, or air gap as it is sometimes referred to is designed to help relieve pressure to help the waste water drain properly.
-Without a vacuum breaker, waste water could travel back into the dishwasher.
+The Vacuum breaker or air gap as it is sometimes referred to is designed to help relieve pressure to help the wastewater drain properly.
+Without a vacuum breaker, wastewater could travel back into the dishwasher.

 The water supply is one of the most important parts of your plumbing to know.
 In the event of a plumbing emergency, knowing where your water supply is and how to turn it off could make a huge difference.
-First there is the main water supply.
-If you have a major plumbing like, like a burst pipe, you will want to turn off the main water supply.
+First, there is the main water supply.
+If you have major plumbing, like a burst pipe, you will want to turn off the main water supply.
 Most main water supplies will be located around the foundation of a home or in the ground out front of the home.
-In addition, each water using appliance and plumbing fixture will have its own water supply, you may have noticed that knob on the back of your toilet, that is the water supply.
+In addition, each water-using appliance and plumbing fixture will have its own water supply, you may have noticed that knob on the back of your toilet, that is the water supply.
 If your toilet overflows, or if you are replacing your toilet, this is where you will turn off the water supply.

-Do you have other mystery plumbing parts that need identifying?
+Do you have other mystery plumbing parts that need identification?
 Contact John Owens Services today!
-We can help you with all your plumbing repair need and help identify the important parts of your plumbing.
+We can help you with all your plumbing repair needs and help identify the important parts of your plumbing.